-You can choose to set it up only when you have use for it.
+You can choose to set it up only when you have a use for it.
 You can set it up for summer and deflate and store it during the chilly winter months.
 Even if you opt to keep it in its place, it still requires much less space than the typical huge traditional hot tub.

-Inflatable hot tubs, by their nature, are expected to last through a number of years in spite of repeated inflation, filling and draining, deflation, transport and storage.
+Inflatable hot tubs, by their nature, are expected to last through a number of years in spite of repeated inflation, filling and draining, deflation, transport, and storage.
 You simply have to be careful about keeping sharp objects away and you can enjoy the use of your hot tub for a long time.